 When you save for retirement using a Traditional IRA, your contributions are typically made out of pre-tax income.
 That gives you the immediate benefit of a lower tax bill.
 But that tax bill comes due when you begin taking distributions from the Traditional IRA.
 You will pay taxes on the distributions, based on your tax bracket in the year you take your distribution.

 However, Roth IRAs have additional features that you may want to consider if you want to invest in real estate using an IRA.

 Three advantages that give Roth IRAs the edge for real estate investing:

 1. No RMDs while the IRA holder is alive.

 If you have a Traditional IRA, you have to start taking annual Required Minimum Distributions (RMD) the year in which you reach age 70 ½.
 There is no RMD requirement for Roth IRAs.
 This means you don’t have to deplete your retirement assets even after attaining age 70 ½.

 This difference is especially important when your IRA assets include real estate.
-A Traditional IRA accountholder may face liquidity issues when she needs to take an RMD in cash.
+A Traditional IRA account holder may face liquidity issues when she needs to take an RMD in cash.
 Failure to take an RMD means a 50 percent penalty on any amount not distributed.
-RMDs involve calculating the value of the real estate assets to determine the correct amount to distribute.
-This means additional cost such as an appraisal would not have to be incurred since RMDs are not required in a Roth.
+RMDs involves calculating the value of the real estate assets to determine the correct amount to distribute.
+This means additional costs such as an appraisal would not have to be incurred since RMDs are not required in a Roth.